Cornell-MIT/PlanetWaves/docs/PLANETWAVES_README.txt

 error tolerance to break out of the loop and accept the wavenumber is 1e-4, which can be difficult to reach in a reasonable time for complex bathymetries.
-This warning allows the model to continue running if the tolerance threshold is not reached in 1e8 iterations for each frequency.
+This warning allows the model to continue running if the tolerance threshold is not reached in 1e8 iterations for each frequency.`
-(3) 'Saturated Cd is _VALUE_ is being scaled to surface pressure of planet relative to EarthL _VALUE_' On Earth the drag coefficient saturates around 3e-3 (Curic & Haus 2020).
-To mimic this behaviour on other planets, we scale the saturation drag coefficient value as Cd_max*(Surface Pressure @ Planet / Surface Pressure @ Earth).
-This produces a larger saturation value as the surface pressure increases that only depends on the value of the surface pressure.
 ================================================================================
 ================================================================================
 ================================================================================